ultratiem/Launchpad/README.md

 *Built upon [LaunchNow](https://github.com/ggkevinnnn/LaunchNow) by ggkevinnnn - huge thanks to the original project!
 I hope this enhanced version can be merged back to the original repository*

-*Since the original project has no license specified, the original author is welcome to contact me regarding licensing or any concerns.*
+*Since the original project has no license specified, the original author has not yet clarified usage permissions.
+Please contact me regarding licensing or any concerns.*

 ### What LaunchNext Delivers
 - ✅ **One-click import from old system Launchpad** - directly reads your native Launchpad SQLite database (`/private$(getconf DARWIN_USER_DIR)com.apple.dock.launchpad/db/db`) to perfectly recreate your existing folders, app positions, and layout